Kiholo Bay Overview

 The famed Kohala Coast of the Big Island is home to some of the most beautiful beaches and shoreline in the world.
 Ancient Hawaiian history combined with its coastal magnificence of marine life, fishing ponds, black sand beaches and historical lava flows make the Kiholo Bay area impressive.

 As a hiking adventure, this coastline has a little bit of everything, including beautiful views, black sand beaches, Green Sea Turtles, a freshwater pool, and swimming spots to explore.
 Remember that the shoreline is public, but the properties near the shoreline are private, so respect all private areas as you hike.
-From the parking area (described below) you head North along the beach.
+From the parking area (described below) you head North along the beach to reach Kiholo Bay and lagoon.
 The portable restroom you see here is the last you will see until you return, so you may want to make use of it.
 As there are no facilities at this location, be prepared by packing plenty of water, reef-safe sunscreen and snacks to make your adventure at Kiholo Bay enjoyable.

 Kiholo Bay History